When To Foreclose?

 The mortgage calculator may want to know the amount of the loan, and the value of the property (remember: this is the value now, not when the mortgage was taken out.)
 This should be in your favor unless the property has been allowed to fall into disrepair during the time the owners had it.
 Sometimes, when they can’t make the mortgage payment, they lose interest in even basic maintenance.

-Other miscellaneous entries that may be entered on a mortgage calculator will include:
+Other miscellaneous entries that may be entered into a mortgage calculator will include:

 * selling costs